 (2) PERCEPTIONS OF INSTITUTIONAL SUPPORT FOR DIVERSITY: In this line of research, I demonstrate that even when sufficiently qualified and motivated, individuals from disadvantaged backgrounds frequently encounter institutions and policies that, despite their best intentions, are perceived as being unsupportive of "people like them," which can stifle motivation and performance.
 Specifically, I demonstrate that despite recent efforts to provide greater support for students from disadvantaged backgrounds, subtle contextual cues can still make students feel like that an institution does not support diversity or acknowledge the specific needs of these students (Browman & Destin, 2016).
 This can reduce their perceptions of the prevalence of socioeconomic diversity at their university and their sense of match between their own socioeconomic background and the student body at-large, resulting in lower confidence in pursuing academic tasks, lower expectations for academic success, and a weaker (implicit) sense of personal connectedness to academic success compared with when the institution was framed as explicitly dedicated to supporting the needs of students from diverse backgrounds.
 In ongoing research, I am working with university administrators to develop of effective institution-level interventions to help create a lasting sense of institutional support among disadvantaged students.

 (3) THE VARIABILITY AND ORGANIZATION OF MOTIVATION ACROSS IDENTITIES: Central to both lines of research discussed is the overarching notion that people hold numerous idiosyncratic identities.
 These include the full range of roles (e.g., student, athlete), relationships (e.g., sister, romantic partner), and social group memberships (e.g., their socioeconomic and racial-ethnic backgrounds) that encapsulate how they see and define themselves across the various situations they encounter in their lives.
 This overarching idea raises a broader theoretical question: do people's various identities play a role in guiding their motivational experiences as they navigate their daily lives?
-Undertaking a systematic investigation of this question (Browman, Destin, & Molden, in press), my research suggests that (a) people have distinct identity-specific motivations that are independent of their domain-general motivations, and (b) these identity-specific motivations uniquely influence their current thoughts and actions when the associated identity is active.
+Undertaking a systematic investigation of this question (Browman, Destin, & Molden, 2017), my research suggests that (a) people have distinct identity-specific motivations that are independent of their domain-general motivations, and (b) these identity-specific motivations uniquely influence their current thoughts and actions when the associated identity is active.
 Furthermore, I tested competing models regarding how these identity-specific motivations might be situated and coordinated within a person's larger self-concept.
 I found that (c) the less compatible people's specific identities, the more distinct are the motivations connected to those identities, and (d) such motivations likely develop and are situated at the trait level of the self-concept, such that these traits then cumulatively influence the identities with which they have become associated.
 Together, this work provides new theoretical and practical insights regarding how people's idiosyncratic identities guide their motivation and behaviors as they navigate their daily lives.
 In ongoing research, I am examining the implications of these identity-specific (versus domain-general) motivations for persistence and achievement in important real-world domains like education.

 - Official article link